vonjd/OneR/README.md

 # OneR
-This R package implements the OneR classification algorithm together with some helper functions.
+This R package implements the OneR classification algorithm with enhancements for sophisticated handling of missing values, numeric data and ties together with extensive diagnostic functions.

 ## Documentation